CforGood/slate/source/includes/_errors.md

 ---------- | -------
 400 | Bad Request
-401 | Unauthorized -- Your API header parameters are wrong 402 | Unauthorized -- User should signin before with facebook on Web app 403 | Forbidden -- The resource requested is hidden for administrators only 404 | Not Found -- The specified resource could not be found 405 | Method Not Allowed -- You tried to access API with an invalid method
+401 | Unauthorized -- Your API header parameters are wrong 403 | Forbidden -- The resource requested is hidden for administrators only 404 | Not Found -- The specified resource could not be found 405 | Method Not Allowed -- You tried to access API with an invalid method